2012 German Grand Prix

 Ferrari driver Fernando Alonso got his 22nd pole position before going on to win the race.
+This race would see Michael Schumacher set his 77th and final fastest lap in Formula One, a record he still holds as of 2025.

 Report

 Background

 As there was no race at Hockenheim in 2011, 2012 was the first year that the drag reduction system (DRS) and Pirelli tyres featured at the circuit.
 The DRS detection zone for the race was located at turn four, with the activation zone located 260 m further down the road, so that it could be used on the approach to the hairpin.